richard-shan/fabRepo/docs/lessons/week14/groupProject.md

 ## Individual Contribution

-For this week, I was responsible for comparing HTTP and MQTT, comparing tkinter and HTMl, producing a table for our results, and documenting our work.
+For this week, I was responsible for comparing HTTP and MQTT, comparing tkinter and HTML, producing a table for our results, and documenting our work.